-Jevitt is an elected Fellow of the American College of Nurse-Midwives and is an At Large Member of the FACNM Board of Directors.
+Jevitt is an elected Fellow of the American College of Nurse-Midwives.
+She served on both the ACNM and FACNM Boards of Directors.
 Jevitt was a Florida Nurses Association Great 100 Nurse in 2009, the 2010 Reviewer of the Year for the Journal of Midwifery & Women’s Health, the University of South Florida Department of Anthropology’s Distinguished Alumni in 2012, and a 2014 Connecticut Nightingale Excellence in Nursing Award winner.
-Jevitt has completed research and published in postpartum stressors and depression.
-Jevitt’s current scholarship focuses on perinatal weight gain optimization and integrating obesity prevention and management into women’s health especially the perinatal and lactation periods.
-Many of her teaching materials and writings about Advantage Counseling are available without charge at AdvantageMidwifery.org.
+Jevitt has completed research and published in perinatal stressors, anxiety, grief, and depression.
+Jevitt’s current scholarship focuses on perinatal weight gain optimization and integrating obesity management and prevention into women’s health especially during pregnancy and lactation.
+Her teaching materials and writings about perinatal weight gain, care for individuals with obesity, and Advantage Counseling are available without charge at AdvantageMidwifery.org.